gowke/FORK_MANAGER/README.md

 pulls and installs available forks into host blockchain environment

-features connection to a remote host to monitor farming on remote machine
+features connection to a remote host to monitor remote farmer or harvester

 --To Install--